Kevin Hamlin: Racing career

 In early 2007, it was announced that Hamlin and Nextel Cup rookie Juan Pablo Montoya would split time driving the No. 42 Texaco Havoline Dodge for Ganassi in the Busch Series.
 During the Gateway 250, Hamlin earned his first career top-ten finish, a sixth, despite a spin caused by Carl Edwards near the later stages of the race.
 The next week he followed up with a solid eighth place finish at the Kroger 200 at O'Reilly Raceway Park at Indianapolis.
 It was announced later the next week that the No. 42 Busch team would be shutting down, effectively ending Hamlin's season.
 However, Ganassi said that he would keep Hamlin in the car for the following two races at Michigan and Bristol, but the week after the Michigan race, David Stremme was slated to drive the car at Bristol due to a last minute sponsor change.

 Hamlin ran three Nationwide races in 2008 for Pat MacDonald.
 He finished 24th at Fontana, 21st in Dover, and crashed at Memphis.

 In 2009, Hamlin ran a limited Nationwide schedule for a number of teams.
 At Kentucky, he led two laps while driving for Jay Robinson.
-Hamlin, normally a spotter for John Andretti, failed to qualify for the Kansas Sprint Cup race for Bob Jenkins.
+Hamlin, normally a spotter for John Andretti, failed to qualify for the Kansas Sprint Cup race for Front Row Motorsports.

 Starting at Texas in the Fall of 2010 and through the 2011 season, Kevin was the spotter for NASCAR Sprint Cup driver Clint Bowyer.
 He started 2012 as the spotter for Ty Dillon in the Camping World Truck Series and occasionally for Brendan Gaughan in the Nationwide series.
 In July 2012, he became the full-time spotter for Kasey Kahne.

 Hamlin was a spotter for Change Racing in the 2016 and 2017 24 Hours of Daytona.

 Hamlin would move to the No. 88 team in 2018, spotting for Alex Bowman.